MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 ## Create time sheets

 You can use the **Create Time Sheets** page to set up time sheets for a specified number of time periods or weeks.
 Then, the time sheet owner can open it and record time that has been spent on a task.
-You can also [schedule the batch job to run automatically](ui-work-report.md#ScheduleReport).
+You can also [schedule the batch project to run automatically](ui-work-report.md#ScheduleReport).

 > [!IMPORTANT]
 > You must have permissions to be able to create time sheets.
 To learn more about permissions, go to [Set Up Time Sheets](projects-how-setup-time-sheets.md).